 Uranus' atmosphere is mostly hydrogen and helium, with a small amount of methane and traces of water and ammonia.
 The methane gives Uranus its signature blue color.

 While Voyager 2 saw only a few discrete clouds, a Great Dark Spot, and a small dark spot during its flyby in 1986 – more recent observations reveal that Uranus exhibits dynamic clouds as it approaches equinox, including rapidly changing bright features.

 Uranus' planetary atmosphere, with a minimum temperature of 49K (-224.2 degrees Celsius) makes it even colder than Neptune in some places.

 Wind speeds can reach up to 560 miles per hour (900 kilometers per hour) on Uranus.
 Winds are retrograde at the equator, blowing in the reverse direction of the planet’s rotation.
 But closer to the poles, winds shift to a prograde direction, flowing with Uranus' rotation.

 Uranus has an unusual, irregularly shaped magnetosphere.
 Magnetic fields are typically in alignment with a planet's rotation, but Uranus' magnetic field is tipped over: the magnetic axis is tilted nearly 60 degrees from the planet's axis of rotation, and is also offset from the center of the planet by one-third of the planet's radius.

-Auroras on Uranus are not in line with the poles (like they are on Earth, Jupiter, and Saturn) due to the lopsided magnetic field.
+Uranus has auroras, but they are not in line with the poles like they are on Earth, Jupiter, and Saturn.
+This is due to the planet's lopsided magnetic field.